prathi912/rdc-imr/src/SOP.md

 5.  **Manage Uploads:**
     -   Before the deadline, you can view, replace, or remove your uploaded presentation using the "Manage PPT" button on your application card.

+### Public Profile & Publications
+-   Any user can view your public profile by accessing `/profile/[your-mis-id]`.
+-   This page displays your academic details and a comprehensive list of your research papers.
+-   You are responsible for adding and maintaining your list of publications.
+-   When adding a paper, you can add co-authors by their university email.
+If they are registered, the system links them automatically.
+If not, the paper will link to their account when they sign up.

 ---

 ## 2. Evaluator
 This role is assigned to reviewers of IMR or EMR proposals.

 ### IMR Evaluation Workflow
 1.  **Receive Assignment:**
     -   You will receive an email and in-app notification when you are assigned to an IMR evaluation committee for a scheduled meeting.